Oil spill: Air

 In addition, oil spills can also harm air quality.
 The chemicals in crude oil are mostly hydrocarbons that contains toxic chemicals such as benzenes, toluene, poly-aromatic hydrocarbons and oxygenated polycyclic aromatic hydrocarbons.
-These chemicals can introduce adverse health effects when being inhaled into human body.
+These chemicals can introduce adverse health effects when being inhaled into the human body.
 In addition, these chemicals can be oxidized by oxidants in the atmosphere to form fine particulate matter after they evaporate into the atmosphere.
 These particulates can penetrate lungs and carry toxic chemicals into the human body.

 Burning surface oil can also be a source for pollution such as soot particles.
 During the cleanup and recovery process, it will also generate air pollutants such as nitric oxides and ozone from ships.
 Lastly, bubble bursting can also be a generation pathway for particulate matter during an oil spill.
-During the Deepwater Horizon oil spill, significant air quality issues were found on the Gulf Coast, which is the downwind of DWH oil spill.
+During the Deepwater Horizon oil spill, significant air quality issues were found on the Gulf Coast, which is downwind of the DWH oil spill.
 Air quality monitoring data showed that criteria pollutants had exceeded the health-based standard in the coastal regions.

-Ecosystems, habitat

 A veterinarian prepares to clean an oiled Kemp's Ridley turtle after the BP Gulf of Mexico oil spill.

-The majority of oil from an oil spill remains in the environment, hence a spill from an operation in the ocean is different from an operation on tundra or wetland.
-Wetlands are considered one of the most sensitive habitats to oil spills and the most difficult to clean.